Cyber-Security-Club-HTU/CTF-Setup/ADVANCED_DEPLOYMENT.md

 ## Prerequisites

 Before proceeding with this advanced deployment, make sure you have:
-- Successfully deployed CTFd with CTFd-Whale on a single server
 - Basic understanding of Docker and frp
 - Two servers with network connectivity between them